VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_connector/endpoints/personnel_file_connector_endpoint_employees.md

     </tr>
   </tbody>
 </table>
-<h2>GET /v1.0/employees/{nr}/documents</h2>
-<p>This API endpoint allows you to retrieve all the documents that are linked to a designated employee's personnel file, but not those associated with their employment contracts.
-To use this endpoint, you will need to provide the employee number in the URL path.</p>
-<p>Once the request has been processed, the endpoint will return a list of all the documents that are associated with the employee's personnel file.</p>
-<h2>POST /v1.0/employees/{nr}/documents</h2>
-<p>By using this API endpoint, you can add a new document to the personnel file of a designated employee, without associating it with a specific employment contract.
-To use this endpoint, you will need to provide the employee number in the URL path.</p>

 <h2>GET /v1.0/employees/{nr}/contracts</h2>
 <p>This API endpoint allows you to retrieve all the employment contracts associated with a designated employee, using their technical employee number.
 To use this endpoint, you will need to provide the employee number in the URL path.</p>
 <table class="wrapped">